rapidsai/rmm/README.md

 $ source activate cudf_dev
 ```

+- (Optional) install `ccache` to speed up recompilation by following the
+[ccache installation guide](https://github.com/ccache/ccache/blob/master/doc/INSTALL.md).
+For RMM, you don't need to
+create the symbolic links.

 - Build and install `librmm` using cmake & make.
 CMake depends on the `nvcc` executable being on
   your path or defined in `$CUDACXX`.